IslandViewPTA/islandview-pta-site/content/news/2019-12-newsletter.md

 The gratitude wall is filling up nicely - the only thing missing is you!
 If you haven’t gotten your picture in, there's still time!
 Remember to email pictures to [yestokindness@gmail.com](mailto:yestokindness@gmail.com).

 It’s so easy to see what is wrong with the world and the postcard project is a great opportunity to teach our kids how to look for the good in others and share gratitude!
 Thank you in advance for your participation in this fun community project!

-## Reading Is Fundamental (RIF)

-It's almost time for R.I.F.
-Day, where children's literacy is celebrated and supported through guest readers and hundreds of free books from which _every K-3rd grade student can select a free book to keep_.

-R.I.F. arrives on **December 5th**, and your help is needed to make the event a smashing success!
-Sign up [here](https://www.signupgenius.com/go/10c0d44aead2da3f58-fall1) for shift times and give some of your time for literacy.

 ## Thanks UNICEF Trick-or-Treaters